-I also used Freecycle to give away framed prints, a two-CD set of “The Nutcracker,” a paraffin hand spa and an unopened pair of anti-embolism stockings (which saved car-free me from having to lug all this stuff to the thrift store by bus).
+I also used Freecycle to give away framed prints, a two-CD set of “The Nutcracker,” a paraffin hand spa and an unopened pair of anti-embolism stockings, which saved car-free me from having to lug all this stuff to the thrift store by bus.

-You also need to keep in mind what I call the “flake factor.”
+There are some pitfalls, such as the “flake factor.”
 Flakes are the folks who offer you a futon or bookcase but aren’t home when they said they’d be, or who gave it to someone else and forgot to tell you.
 Get a phone number or at least an email address so you can remind them you’re coming over.

-Looking for an ongoing source of gratis goodies?
-Sign up with freebie bloggers like HeyItsFree.net, Hunt4Freebies, The Freebie Blogger and Absurdly Cool Freebie Finder, who uncover an amazing variety of free stuff, from housewares to snack foods to beauty products.
+Instead, sign up with freebie bloggers such as Hey!
+It’s Free!, Hunt4Freebies, The Freebie Blogger and AbsurdlyCool Freebie Finder, all of whom uncover an amazing variety of free stuff, from housewares to snack foods to beauty products.

 You can also go the social media route.
 Companies anxious to promote products, encourage brand loyalty and woo additional customers have turned social media into a nonstop giveaway.
 A super-simple method is to follow “freebie tweeters,” such as @freestuffrocks and @heyitsfree.
 Or follow your favorite brands on Twitter, or click “like” on their Facebook pages.